Before Otago MBA

 Wendy enjoyed the camaraderie in the Otago MBA class.
 To this day, the class still keeps in touch through social media.
 Also, the multicultural environment further prepared her for the new social-cultural environments she had to work in.

 Wendy admitted that quantitative analysis was a challenge to her.
-In spite of this, she learned a lot from the statistics, finance and economics classes.
-Subtly, she has been able to apply them in her decision making.
+In spite of this, she learned a lot from the statistics, finance and economics classes which she has been able to apply in her decision making.
 She has also put risk management analysis into good use, especially when she had to start a new project in different areas of Afghanistan.

 Like many of the other Otago MBA alums who have undertaken business projects in their area of career interest, Wendy's project topic was in Ethical Funding and Social Responsibility.